ga4gh/va-spec/docs/source/index.rst

 * :ref:`FAQ <faq>`
    Answers to commonly asked questions that provide deeper insight into specific aspects of the VA-Spec.

-If you have questions at any point, please reach out to the VA Team for help - on `Slack <https://ga4gh.slack.com/archives/CBGR3P1GR>`_, though our `mailing list <https://groups.google.com/a/ga4gh.org/g/ga4gh-variant-annotation>`_, or in our `issue tracker <https://github.com/ga4gh/va-spec/issues>`_.
+If you have questions or feedback, please reach out to the VA Team on `Slack <https://ga4gh.slack.com/archives/CBGR3P1GR>`_, through our `mailing list <https://groups.google.com/a/ga4gh.org/g/ga4gh-variant-annotation>`_, or in our `issue tracker <https://github.com/ga4gh/va-spec/issues>`_.

 .. toctree::
    :maxdepth: 2
-   :hidden:

    introduction
    quick-start